History of the Forts and Lighthouses of Salvador

 Fort Santa Maria – Salvador da Bahia

-Its façade still displays the emblem of the Empire of Brazil.
+Its façade still displays the emblem of the Brazilian Empire.
 It was listed by IPHAN in 1938 and is administered by the Navy.
-Since May 2016, it has housed the Pierre Verger Space of Bahian Photography.
+Since May 2016, it has been home to the Pierre Verger Space for Bahian Photography.

 Forte de Santa Maria em Salvador BA